 SSH login approvals using Jira Server

 This guide will talk through how to set up Teleport with Jira Server.
-Teleport to Jira Server integration allows you to treat Teleport access and permission requests as Jira Tasks.
+Teleport's integration with Jira Server allows you to treat Teleport access and permission requests as Jira tasks.

 - Admin Privileges with access and control of

-- Jira Server installation with owner privileges, specifically to set up webhooks, issue types, and workflows.
-This plugin has been tested with Jira Software 8.8.0.
+- A Jira Server installation with owner privileges, specifically to set up webhooks, issue types, and workflows.
+This plugin has been tested with Jira Software 8.8.0

-access-plugin-jira role and user to perform the approval.
-We export the identity files, using
+access-plugin role and user to approve access requests.
+We export the identity files to this plugin using

 tctl auth sign.